containers/ContainerPlumbing/register.md

 layout: default
 ---

-# Registration
+# Registration is open

-Container Plumbing Days will be held on the HopIn conference platform.
+Container Plumbing Days will be held on the Hopin conference platform.

-Registration will open February 15th.

-Registration is free of charge.
+Registration is open and free of charge!
+You can register **on [the Hopin platform](https://hopin.com/events/container-plumbing-days-2023-14e3f628-c5d2-42ac-80e8-451dae77b00d?code=Twc4WGq8ihqNoYbUA2BnnYCyY)**.

 ## Privacy Notice